gekatateam/neptunus/docs/DATA_MODEL.md

 ## Delivery Control

 You can set a tracker for each event using `SetHook(hook func())` method, but only once.
 Tracker creates with duty counter equal `1` at creation stage.
 That counter changes in two cases:
- - it increases when an event is copied or cloned using corresponding method; copied or cloned events shares tracker.
+ - it increases when an event is cloned using corresponding method; cloned events shares tracker.
  - it decreases when an event `Done()` method calls.

 When tracker duty counter decreases to zero, tracker will call hook function.